nshew13/givers-and-gamers/tech-notes.md

  * a user must interact with a page to "authorize" autoplay audio [SO](https://stackoverflow.com/a/57632961/356016) [MDN](https://developer.mozilla.org/en-US/docs/Web/Media/Autoplay_guide)

 ## To-do
+* Convert to ESModules consistently by adding `"type": "module"` to `package.json`.
+Currently, this is hindered by Eleventy, which uses CommonJS modules internally and doesn't recognize the `.cjs` extension for its config file.
+The fix seems bound for Eleventy v2.
 * Improve Vite config so that `src` can serve as root and, therefore, not be necessary in the served URL.
     * The problem is that I need the root to be `root` so I can do things